ambipomyan/ITCS8224_Fall_2021/README.md

 ## TODOs
 1. Collect related work for transformers/attention-based network
 2. Apply optimization

-## Notes
-1. Adapt transformer from NLP to CV: The inputs include linear projection of image patches and their location information; Usually, the location information is simplified to (fairly small) constant
-2. Computation complexity: The complexity of self-attention computation is considered as O(n^2); Window-based self-attention is now popular, e.g. Swin-Transformer/Focal-Transformer
-3. Parallism of training: Dependency of decoder part needs to be handled; For now force teaching and masking are most common solutions
-4. Convergency of training: Vanishing gradient is handled by skip-connection; e.g. conv and conv(upsampling) are usually connected with skip-connection in U-net

 ## Related work
 1. [transBTS](https://arxiv.org/abs/2103.04430): conv - encoder(MSA+FFN) - conv(upsampling)